Triellis/Enchanted-Oasis/docs/API.md

   badgeColor: string; // badge color
   creatorId: string; // id of the faculty who created this notification
-  creatorName: string; // name of the user who created this notification };
+  creatorName: string; // name of the user who created this notification
+  unseen: boolean; // true if the notification is unseen by the user };
 ```